ryan-mcclue/musings/tower-of-knowledge.md

 4k means horizontal resolution of approximately 4000 pixels. standard different for say television and projection industry, e.g. 3840 pixels

+Screen density is a ratio between screen size and resolution measured in PPI (Pixels Per Inch)

 A voltage applied to ionised gas, turning them into superheated matter that is plasma.
 Subsequent UV is released.